RaphaelDeGottardi/SupervisedResearch/README.md

 Topic:

 Environment:
+This repository contains an environment.yml file.
+It can be used by conda to create an identical environment like we used for the analysis. for this use the command:

+conda env create -f environment.yml

+The environment will be named SR

 Scripts:
+The data download was done using the script

+GT_data_loader.ipynb (see troubleshooting section for difficulties)

+The analysis can be found in the

+GT_brexit.ipynb -General EDA, and plots found in the submission
+                - Spearman correalation evaluation

 Troubleshooting:
 Pytrends is not an official API form Google, thus google will frequently detect the data download as bots (error 429).
 Please refer to following sources which provide guidance on how to bypass this issue: